Prince Wolf: Estonia

 In Estonian variants, the heroine's father promises her to an animal husband (a dog, a wolf, a bear), or she is destined by fate to be his bride.
 Either way, the heroine marries the animal, who discards his animal disguise at night.
 She breaks the taboo on him and he vanishes.
-The heroine follows her husband into hell, where she is made to perform tasks to the devil, including going to the devil's sister.
+The heroine follows her husband into hell, where she is made to perform tasks for the devil, including going to the devil's sister.
 Estonian scholarship, however, indexes this narrative sequence under type ATU 425A, Koer peigmeheks ("The Dog as Bridegroom").